Ward-Beck Systems

 Ward-Beck Systems commonly referred to as Ward-Beck or simply WBS, is a Canadian manufacturer of broadcast audio and video equipment.
 It was founded in a garage in April 1967 by Ron W. Ward and director of engineering, Rodger K. Beck.

 On January 26, 2021, Ward-Beck announced that it would "cease manufacturing operations" effective January 31, 2021, and that the company's intellectual property is available for sale.

-Products

-Date of manufacture

-The first two digits of the module or console's serial number dictate the year of manufacturing.